NuHepMC/Spec/docs/Specification.md

   2:      FinalState
   3:      Reinteracted
   4:      Decayed
-  5-9:    Reserved for future standard use
+  5-8:    Reserved for future standard use
-  10-998: Available
+  9:      Other
-  999:    Other
+  10-999: Available

 *N.B.* In certain contexts, some particles MUST have a specific status, this is related to their associated vertex and is described in the *Events* section.